voucherifyio/gift-card-widget-bold-commerce/README.md

 - production mode, use `npm run build && npm run start`

 Bold Commerce require to connect with checkout API by trust `https` domains.
 In this case use [Ngrok](https://ngrok.com/) or other solution to generate domain with `SSL certificate`.

+## Other information
+### Webhooks
+Currently we don't handle webhooks even though there are implemented endpoints in the project.